 2 Configuring the PortSIP PBX

 After the PortSIP PBX has been installed successfully, use your browser to access the web portal at https://66.175.221.120:8887.
-If the browser displays the SSL certificate warning, simply ignore it and proceed; Enter "admin" for both the username and password to log in.
-Leave the domain blank.
-The PBX dashboard page should look like the one in the screenshot below.
+If the browser displays the SSL certificate warning, simply ignore it and proceed, you will see the login page likes the below screenshot.

 If you have not completed the setup wizard yet, it will appear automatically after you sign in to the web portal.
 To make the PBX work, some settings must be configured.

-2.1 Setup Wizard 1: Network Environment
+Step 1: Network Environment

 If the PBX server has a static public IP address, enter it for "Public IPv4".
 If the PBX server does not have a static public IP, do not enter "Public IPv4".